Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 # Make Your First API Call

-This section describes the process to send an API request to server and receive a response payload.
+This section describes the process to send an API request to the server and receive a response payload.
 To test the APIs, use the inbuilt API Explorer in Fiserv Developer Studio or any third-party API testing tool.

 > #### Note
 >